 Sue Ayton is a partner at Knight Ayton Management, that represents a large number of factual broadcasters and writers.
 She has vast experience and numerous connections in news and current affairs and across the areas of history, science, business, consumer issues and lifestyle.

-Luciana Berger is Labour and Co-operative MP for Liverpool Wavertree and former shadow minister for mental health.
+Luciana Berger is the former MP for Liverpool Wavertree and former Labour shadow cabinet minister for mental health.
 She frequently campaigns on the issues of waiting times and funding for mental health services and is a strong advocate of talking therapies.
 As shadow minister, Luciana toured mental health services and organisations across the country.
+Luciana is chair of the Maternal Mental Health Alliance and a vice president of the British Association of Counselling and Psychotherapy.

 Dr. Billy Boland

-Billy Boland is a Consultant Psychiatrist in Community Psychiatry and Associate Medical Director for Quality and Safety at Hertfordshire Partnership University NHS Foundation Trust.
+Billy Boland is a Consultant Psychiatrist in Community Psychiatry and is the Deputy Medical Director at Hertfordshire Partnership University NHS Foundation Trust.
+He is the current Chair of the Faculty of General Adult Psychiatry at the Royal College of Psychiatrists and a co-Clinical Director for Mental Health for NHS England, London region.
 His interests include quality improvement, social care and safeguarding in mental health services.
-Dr Boland is also an Elected Member of the Executive Committee of the General Adult Psychiatry Faculty at the Royal College of Psychiatrists.

 Chris Fitch has led research on debt and mental health for almost a decade.
 Chris works with the Money Advice Trust and the Personal Finance Research Centre at the University of Bristol, much of his research focuses on vulnerability.
 Before this, Chris was a Research Fellow at the Royal College of Psychiatrists.